 digitalWrite(3, LOW);

-The circuit is based on shift registers 74hc595, which are controlled by the PIC18F252 microcontroller.
-The circuit outputs are logical, i.e. log "1" or log.
+The circuit is based on 74hc595 shift registers, which are controlled by a PIC18F252 microcontroller.
+The output circuits are logical, i.e. log "1" or log.
 "0".
-They are of low power nye, therefore, amplifiers (keys) are needed to control some devices.
-Do not forget about the galvanic isolation of controlled devices with the circuit!
-The controller is controlled by the USART protocol directly from the computer.
+They are underpowered These are different, so to control some devices you need amplifiers (keys).
+Do not forget about the galvanic isolation of the controlled devices from the circuit!
+The controller is controlled via USART protocol directly from the computer.
 Methods for implementing the protocol are discussed below.

 1st, easiest way:

 This is an RS232 to USART level converter.
-The diagram of which is shown below.
+The diagram of which is given below.

 I think there is nothing to tell here.
-7.8 pins are connected to the COM port of the computer, and 9.10 to the main circuit of the device.
+Pins 7 and 8 are connected to the COM port of the computer, and pins 9 and 10 are connected to the main circuit of the device.

-Almost all new computers do not have a serial COM port, and most of the old equipment works through this interface, the so-called RS232.
-The USB serial bus has appeared on new computers, but the communication protocol via USB is more complicated than via RS232.
+Almost all new computers do not have a serial COM port, and most of old technology, works precisely through this interface, the so-called RS232.
+New computers have a USB serial bus, but the data exchange protocol via USB is more complex than via RS232.

-Thanks to the development of the English company FTDI (Future Technology Devices International), it became possible to convert USB into a "virtual" serial port, data exchange with which is carried out by the usual well-known methods.
+Thanks to the developments of the English company FTDI (Future Technology Devices International), it has become possible to convert USB into “virtual” serial port, data exchange with which is carried out using the usual well-known methods.

-This USB to COM interface converter is designed to connect a modem, scanner, various measuring equipment to the USB bus, i.e. in fact, any device that previously used the RS-232 interface.
-Moreover, the user does not need any knowledge about the device and the operation of USB.
-The software drivers supplied by FTDI give the impression that the communication is going through a regular COM port.
-Of course, this is only true if the software uses the COM port in standard mode.
+This USB to COM interface converter is designed for connecting a modem, scanner, various measuring equipment, i.e., to the USB bus. in fact, any device that previously used the RS-232 interface.
+Moreover, the user does not need any knowledge about the device and operation of USB.
+The software drivers supplied by FTDI create the impression that the exchange is taking place through a regular COM port.
+Of course, this is only true if software uses the COM port in standard mode.

-Schematic diagram of the interface converter is shown in the figure.
-Its basis - the DD1 FT232BM chip is included according to the standard scheme recommended by the manufacturer.
+The schematic diagram of the interface converter is shown in the figure.
+Its basis is the DD1 FT232BM chip, included in standard scheme recommended by the manufacturer.

-The DD2 AT93C46 EEPROM chip can be omitted.
-It stores the manufacturer's identifiers (VID) and personal (PID), the serial number of the product and other data.
-This is necessary if several devices based on FT232BM chips are simultaneously connected to the computer via USB.
-The serial number is especially important, since the software driver relies on its uniqueness, associating one or another virtual COM port with a specific device.
-If there is no ROM, only one device forming a virtual COM port can be connected to the computer.
+The DD2 AT93C46 EEPROM chip does not need to be installed.
+It stores manufacturer identifiers (VID) and personal identifiers (PID), product serial number and other data.
+This is necessary if several devices on FT232BM chips are simultaneously connected to the computer via USB.
+Particularly important serial number, since the software driver relies on its uniqueness, associating one or another virtual COM port with a specific device.
+If there is no ROM, only one device can be connected to the computer, forming a virtual COM port.
 Instead of AT93C46, you can use AT93C56 or AT93C66.
-The ROM is programmed directly in the device using a special utility supplied by FTDI.
+The ROM is programmed directly into the device using a special utility supplied by FTDI.

 RX and TX pins to the main circuit of the device.
-The driver for this MS can be downloaded at the office. site for a specific OS.
+The driver for this MS can be downloaded from. website for a specific OS.

-The operation of the device is a two-way communication with a PC at a speed of 115200 Kbps. with command checksum verification.
+The device operates through two-way communication with a PC at a speed of 115200 Kbps. with checking the command checksum.
 Those. erroneous data transmission is excluded.
-When the program starts, it polls for the presence of a connected device, and if it is found or lost in the process, the program will let you know.
+When the program starts, it polls for the presence of a connected device and if it is detected or lost during the process, the program will let you know.

-This device is controlled by a program specially written by me and lies in the archive.
-In principle, the program, as it were, is a demonstration program, it can only control the outputs.
-So for an individual program, for a specific case, please contact us.
+This device is controlled by a program specially written by me and is in the archive.
+In principle, the program is like a demo; it can only control outputs.
+So, please contact us for an individual program for a specific case.

 What else to read